-Paragraph I. Taxation by counties for education.
-The fiscal authority of the several counties shall levy a tax for the support and maintenance of education not less than five mills nor greater than twenty mills (as recommended by the county board of education) upon the dollar of all taxable property in the county located outside independent school systems.
-The independent school system of Chatham county and the city of Savannah being co-extensive with said county, the levy of said tax shall be on all property in said county as recommended by the governing body of said system.
+Paragraph I. Local Taxation for Education. - The fiscal authority of each county shall annually levy a school tax for the support and maintenance of education, not greater than twenty mills per dollar as certified to it by the county board of education, upon the assessed value of all taxable property within the county located outside any independent school system or area school district therein.
+The independent school system of Chatham County and the City of Savannah being co-extensive with said county, the levy of said tax shall be on all property in said county as recommended by the governing body of said system.
+The certification to be made by an Area Board of Education to the fiscal authorities of the territories comprising an area school district shall be in such amount and within such limits as may be prescribed by local law applicable thereto, and upon such certification being made it shall be the duty of such fiscal authorities to levy such tax in accordance with such certification, but such levy shall not be greater than twenty mills per dollar upon the assessed value of the taxable property therein.
+School tax funds shall be expended only for the support and maintenance of public schools, public education, and activities necessary or incidental thereto, including school lunch purposes.

-The fifteen mill limitation provided in this Paragraph may be removed or increased in a county under the procedure set out hereinafter.
-The county board of education, in order to instigate the procedure, must pass a resolution recommending that the limitation be removed and upon presentation of such resolution to the Ordinary it shall be his duty, within ten days of the receipt of the resolution, to issue the call of an election to determine whether such limitation shall be removed.
-He shall set the election to be held on a date not less than twenty nor more than thirty days from the date of the issuance of the call and shall have the date and purpose of the election published in the official organ of the county once a week for two weeks preceding the date of the election.
-If a majority of the electors qualified to vote for members of the General Assembly voting in such election vote in favor of such proposal, there shall be no limitation in such county and the county board of education may recommend any number of mills not less than five for the purposes set out above.
-In lieu of recommending that the limitation be removed entirely, the board may recommend that it be increased and shall specify the amount in the resolution.
-The election provisions for increase shall be the same as for removal and if the proposal is favorably voted upon the board may recommend up to the specified amount.
-It shall be the duty of the Ordinary to hold the election, to canvass the returns and declare the results.
-It shall also be his duty to certify the results to the Secretary of State.
-The expense of the election shall be borne by the county.
+Paragraph II.
+Increasing or Removing Tax Rate.-The twenty mill limitation provided in Paragraph I above may be removed or increased in a county and in territories comprising an area school district under the procedure set out hereinafter.
+The county or area board of education, in order to instigate the procedure, must pass a resolution recommending that the limitation be removed and upon presentation of such resolution to the ordinary or to the proper authorities of territories comprising an area school district, as the case may be, it shall be their duty, within ten days of receipt of the resolution, to issue the call of an election to determine whether such limitation shall be removed.
+The election shall be set to be held on a date not less than twenty nor more than thirty days from the date of the issuance of the call and shall have the date and purpose of the election published in the official organ of the county once a week for two weeks preceding the date of the election.
+If a majority of the electors qualified to vote for members of the General Assembly voting in such election vote in favor of such proposal, there shall be no limitation in such county or in such territories comprising an area school district and the county or area board of education may recommend any number of mills for the purposes set out in Paragraph I above.
+In lieu of recommending that the limitation be removed entirely, the county or area board of education may recommend that it be increased and shall specify the amount in the resolution.
+The election provisions for increase shall be the same as for removal and if the proposal is favorably voted upon the county or area board may recommend up to the specified amount.
+It shall be the duty of the ordinary or the proper authorities, as the case may be, to hold the election, to canvass the returns and declare the results.
+It shall also be their duty to certify the results to the Secretary of State.
+The expense of the election shall be borne by the county or by the territories comprising an area school district, as the case may be.